learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-05-12-shiitake-inocoluation-party.markdown

 We ended up inoculating and sharing about 75 Red Oak and Red Maple logs.

-A couple weeks earlier Forest and I were delivering and unloading logs from his ancient Land Rover.
+A couple weeks earlier Forest and I were gathering, delivering and unloading logs we collected in the woods with his ancient Land Rover.

 ![gathering logs]({{site.url}}/assets/images/mushrooms/20180512/gathering logs.jpg)